 Experiment, Test, Develop

-Against the background of the challenge of the energy transition the IABR–Atelier Rotterdam will test new methods for inclusive urban development and generate concrete spatial proposals with the intention of eventually realizing them.
-In the period between 2017 and 2020, research by design will be used for different lines of action and at various scale levels.
+Against the background of the challenge of the energy transition the IABR–Atelier Rotterdam tests new methods for inclusive urban development and generates concrete spatial proposals with the intention of eventually realizing them.
+In the period between 2017 and 2020, research by design is used for different lines of action and at various scale levels.
 At the building level, the IABR will focus on the development of new building typologies for the energy transition.
 At the district level we will test the ‘Energy District’ concept.
 Test Site M4H+ will highlight integral area development.

 The IABR Atelier Rotterdam: Energy Transition is a collaboration between the IABR, the City of Rotterdam (Urban Planning Department and Resilient Rotterdam) and the Port of Rotterdam Authority.